lycheeverse/lychee/README.md

 - The `-w /input` points to `/input` as the default workspace
 - The `-v $(pwd):/input` does local volume mounting to the container for lychee access.

-> By default debian-based docker image is used.
-If you want to run alpine-based image, use the `latest-alpine` tag.
+> By default a Debian-based docker image is used.
+If you want to run an Alpine-based image, use the `latest-alpine` tag.
 > For example, `lycheeverse/lychee:latest-alpine`

 #### Linux/macOS shell command